Colleyville Heritage Winter Invitational

 Feel free to add me to the email chain for evidence: email@example.com

 Hi, my name is Armada (she/they).
 I debated a few years ago at Centennial in LD.
-Please use a loud voice and do not full blown spread (70%) as it is the start of the year.
+Please use a loud voice.
 Slow down on analytics(or just send them), I won't flow what I don't catch.
+I'll say clear three times before I stop flowing.

-If you were to do any K, do it clearly, especially links and alts.
-Don't do performance, tricks, or phil; I am not familiar with them.
+Please make sure Ks are clear- especially links, alts, and ROB.
+I'm not the best judge for performance, tricks, or phil; I am not familiar with them.
 DAs and Ts are fine.
 CPs and theory need good links.
 Framework debates are good.
 I'll vote on 2 condo but more than that, and probably I'll err aff.
-I'll vote on theory but there needs to be clear abuse.
+I'll vote on theory but there needs to be clear abuse and spec DTD/DTA.

 Tell me what argument you won, how, and why it matters.
 Do the weighing and impact calculus for me.
 I like good links and evidence- especially when collapsing.
 Connect it back to the framework.
-I won't eval without extensions.
+I won't evaluate arguments without extensions.

 Have your cases ready!!